 - Active duty benefits recipients — please call 814-863-8300

 If you're called to active duty during a semester or session, you should initiate a military withdrawal.
 You will not be charged tuition for the semester of withdrawal, and you will be eligible for "military re-enrollment" to the University, which assures you access to the same major and location assigned at the time of withdrawal.
-There’s normally a re-enrollment fee, but this will be waived if you're re-enrolling after completing a military withdrawal.
+No re-enrollment fee is required.

 Additionally, the Office of Student Aid and the Bursar's office will be notified automatically by the Registrar after they have processed your paperwork.